luthramanisha/Intro_Android_Workshop_IF21/README.md

 * Install
   * [Git] (https://git-scm.com/downloads)
   * [Java] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-  * Option 1: Needs quite a space ~1.5GB on your notebook.
+  * Option 1 (Preferable): Needs quite a space ~1.5GB on your notebook.
 Make sure you have this space available.
     * [Android Studio] (https://developer.android.com/studio/index.html)
     (This will take a while to setup)
   * Option 2: If you already have eclipse.
     * [Eclipse + ADT] (https://developer.android.com/studio/tools/sdk/eclipse-adt.html)
     * [Step by step guide] (http://stackoverflow.com/questions/27418096/where-can-i-download-eclipse-android-bundle)

+### Pre-installed android sdk
+If you already have played around with android before, and want to learn about the latest version, please update your sdk version by `android-sdk-manager`.
+Here, are the steps you would take to update your existing sdk:
+  * Launch `SDK Manager`.
+  * Select latest Android SDK Tools, Platform Tools, SDK Build-tools, API 21-23.
+Since, we would certainly need the minimum sdk compatibility upto API 21 (Android 5.0.1) as all of us are not so update conscious :)

 ### Troubleshooting
   * Java :